Office of Education Standards

 Lack of Parental Involvement

-As part of the inspection process, parents, staff and students are asked to complete an anonymous online survey, where they are asked to what extent they agree or disagree with a series of statements about the school.
+As part of the inspection process, parents, staff and students are asked to complete an anonymous on-line survey, where they are asked to what extent they agree or disagree with a series of statements about the school.
 The results of these are included as appendices to the individual inspection reports, and the combined results are published in the Stakeholders Report 2018.

 The responses to one question in particular have rung alarm bells for Mr Carpenter.
-The question – whether parents are effectively involved in the work of the school – is one that he has used in his work in schools in England, Scotland and the Middle East, and that always received a high score.
-But here in Cayman, this is the question that gets the lowest level of positive response.
+The question – whether parents are effectively involved in the work of the school – is one that he has used in his work in schools in England, Scotland and the Middle East, and that almost always received a high score.
+But here in Cayman, this is the question that gets the lowest level of positive responses.

-This is of particular concern as it suggests that parents may not be as involved in their children’s education as they could be – whether that means helping them with homework, attending parent-teacher meetings, or joining PTAs and becoming involved in the decision- making processes of the school.
+This is of particular concern as it suggests that parents may not be as involved in their children’s education as they could be – whether that means helping them with homework, attending parent-teacher meetings, or joining PTA’s and becoming involved in the decision- making processes of the school.